Skip to Content

 Obliquity variationCombined effect of axial and inclination precession

-Day/year length changesDerived from the precession rates
+Day/year length changesDerived from obliquity and eccentricity changes

 The Geo-Heliocentric Perspective